 Our Reading-Pangbourne-Goring services pass the main entrance to

-If you're coming from or via Reading, you may find it earier to get to the Park by taking the train to Goring & Streatley station.
+If you're coming from or via Reading, you may find it easier to get to the Park by taking the train to Goring & Streatley station.
 The bus runs from the station forecourt and takes around ten minutes.
 There are lifts at Goring station if you need them.
-Full details of connections are shown below.

 Our buses stop on request, so please give a clear hand signal to the driver if you wish to board, and let the driver know in good time if you want to get off.
 They are 14 seater minibuses, so look out for small buses, not the regular size!